open-simh/.github/docs/simdocs/pdp18b_doc.md

 all STOP\_INST 1 stop on undefined instruction

-all XCT\_MAX 8 max number of chained XCT\'s allowed
+all XCT\_MAX 8 max number of chained XCT's allowed

 all WRU 8 interrupt character

-\"addr\" signifies the address width of the system (13b for the PDP-4, 15b for the PDP-7 and PDP-9, 17b for the PDP-15).
+"addr" signifies the address width of the system (13b for the PDP-4, 15b for the PDP-7 and PDP-9, 17b for the PDP-15).

 The CPU attempts to detect when the simulator is idle.
 When idle, the simulator does not use any resources on the host system.
 Idle detection